ArchoLen/The-ABM-in-Archaeology-Bibliography/README.md

 * Romanowska, I. 2015: So You Think You Can Model?
 A Guide to Building and Evaluating Archaeological Simulation Models of Dispersals. _Human Biology Open Access Pre-Prints 79_.
 [Online](http://digitalcommons.wayne.edu/cgi/viewcontent.cgi?article=1077&context=humbiol_preprints)
+Whitley, T. G. 2016: Archaeological Simulation and the Testing Paradigm.
+In: Uncertainty and Sensitivity Analysis in Archaeological Computational Modeling (Springer International Publishing.
+Cham) doi:10.1007/978-3-319-27833-9.

 * Wurzer, G., Kowarik, K. and Reschreiter, H. 2015: Agent-based Modeling and Simulation in Archaeology.
 (Springer Berlin/New York) ISBN: 9783319000077